SteelCompendium/data-md-dse/Bestiary/Monsters/Kingfissure Worm/Statblocks/Kingfissure Worm.md

           acid damage at the start of every turn.
-If the worm takes 25 or more damage in a single round from swallowed creatures, they immediately regurgitate all creatures they have swallowed, who land prone in unoccupied spaces within 3 squares of the kingfissure worm
+If the worm takes 25 or more damage in a single round from swallowed creatures, they immediately regurgitate all creatures they have swallowed, who land prone in unoccupied spaces within 3 squares of the kingfissure worm.
   - type: feature
     feature_type: trait
     name: Titanic Tunneler